-Secondly you will encounter these one-off tasks that do not justify their own project.
-In Getting Things Done speak these would be actions that do not need more than one physical action.
-‘Clean up downloads folder’ or ‘Hang picture in office’ would be good examples.
-While you could argue hanging that picture requires to get nails from the basement first, we all agree that we’re not going to micromanage ourselves here.
+Secondly you will encounter a lot of these one-off tasks that do not justify their own Project.
+Per Getting Things Done® definition these would be tasks that do not need more than two physical action steps to achieve the desired outcome.
+"Clean up downloads folder" or "Hang picture in office" would be good examples.
+While you could argue hanging the picture requires to finding a spot on the wall and getting nails from the basement first, I guess we can all agree that we’re not going to micromanage ourselves here.

-Lastly you have those things, maybe not even concrete actions yet, that you can or do not want to make a decision about just yet.
+Lastly you have stuff, not even concrete Actions, that you can or do not want to make a decision about just yet.
 Amongst those are simple reminders, ideas and triggers you’d like to keep somewhere to look at them at a later stage.
-The Getting Things Done methodology refers to those items as ‘Someday/Maybe’ and that’s exactly what they are.
-You may consider “Learn a programming language” at some stage, there is a “Situation with Dave” which you don’t want to decide on just now and “Cottage in the Mountains” could be a nice idea for a vacation with your spouse.
-For those things you need simple ‘buckets’ to toss them into so you could review them every now and then, e.g. every 4 weeks, and see if you want to take some of them on or simply remove them from the bucket since they are no longer relevant.
+The Getting Things Done® methodology refers to these kind of stuff as "Someday/Maybe" items and that is exactly what they are.
+You may consider “Learn a programming language” at some stage, there is a “Situation with Dave” which you do not want to deal with just now and “Cottage in the mountains” could be a nice idea for a vacation with your spouse.
+For those things you need simple "buckets" to toss them into so you could review them every now and then, e.g. every 4 weeks, and see if you want to take some of them on or simply remove them from the bucket since they are no longer relevant.

 Your One-Off Tasks Bucket

-You create a Single-Action List in OmniFocus by either selecting ‘Add Single-Action List’ in the ‘File’ menu or using the keyboard shortcut Command+Shift+Option+N. I generally advice to only create one Single-Action List for individual tasks you can and want to action in the near future.
-But I have also seen implementations where individuals had a Single-Action List in each of their folders or per Area of Responsibility, e.g. ‘Customers > Single Actions’ or ‘Finance > Single Actions’.
-From a simplicity point of view I believe this segmentation doesn’t add a lot of clarity and hence has very little added value.
+I generally advice to only create one Single Action List for individual tasks you can and want to action in the near future.
+But I have also seen implementations where individuals had a Single Action List in each of their Folders or per Area of Responsibility, e.g. "Customers → Single Actions" or "Finance → Single Actions".
+From a simplicity point of view I believe this segmentation does not add a lot of clarity and hence has very little added value.

-Create a Single-Action List on the top-level of your OmniFocus Library.
+Create a Single Action List on the top-level of your OmniFocus Library.
 This will be used for all these one-off tasks you need to accomplish, independent to which aspect of your private or professional life they belong.
-I collect every actionable, one-off task in this one bucket.
+Collect every actionable, one-off task in this single list!

 Routine Maintenance Tasks Buckets

-- If changes to your routines are required, you have a single place to adjust what you have to the new circumstances
+- If changes to your routines are required, you have a single place to accommodate the new circumstances

-However, for larger reoccurring maintenance activities like the ‘Weekly Review’, I suggest using repeating sequential or parallel projects.
-This best practice will be described in a later post.
+However, for larger reoccurring maintenance activities like the "Weekly Review", I suggest using individual, repeating sequential or parallel Projects.

 Themed Someday/Maybe Buckets

-This is my largest collection of Single-Action Lists in OmniFocus and one of the most helpful ones as well.
-Particular in the Someday/Maybe domain, I think many haven’t found working implementations yet.
-This one is great a extremely helpful.
+This is my largest collection of Single Action Lists in OmniFocus and one of the most helpful ones as well.
+Particular in the Someday/Maybe domain, I believe many have not found working solutions yet.
+This one might just be it.

 By definition things you drop into these Someday/Maybe buckets do not need to have actionable characteristics.
-In David Allen’s words it would be anything that has your attention, but on which you can or do not want to decide what to do about them.
+In David Allen’s words it would be anything that has your attention, but on which you can or do not want take a decision or define a concrete Action.

-Someday/Maybe lists can become very cluttered and it’s easy to get numb at them when they get too long and badly maintained or reviewed.
-One way to prevent this from happening is to implemented a few different themed lists (or ‘buckets’), e.g.:
+Someday/Maybe lists can become very cluttered and it is easy to get numb at them once they get too long and badly maintained or reviewed.
+One way to prevent this is to implemented a few different "themed" lists (or "buckets"), e.g.:

-- Vacation/Trips — Ideas of where you and your spouse or you and your family could go to for the next vacation or the next free weekend
+- Vacation/Trips — Ideas for where you and your spouse or your family could go to for the next vacation or free weekend

-- Ideas for Kids — So you have the kids this Thursday afternoon and need an idea of a fun thing to do?
-Collect these ideas as you get or learn about them to have them ready when you need them
+- Ideas for Kids — So you have the kids this Thursday afternoon and need an idea for a fun thing to do?
+Collect these ideas as you get or learn about them and have them ready when you need them

-- Gift Ideas — What to buy for the wife’s birthday?
+- Gift Ideas — What to buy for the husband's birthday?
 Which wine did uncle Steve like?
 Christmas presents for the kids?
-Note your ideas here and have them handy when events come up (which will be detected as part of your Weekly Review)
+Note your ideas here and have them handy when events come up (which should be detected as part of your Weekly Review)

 - Learning & Development — Things you like to learn someday, be it painting, another language or presentation skills

-- Wish List — All of those gadgets and things you like to buy, but not quite sure if you really want or need them; Also a handy list to give people hints when your birthday is coming up
+- Wish List — All of those gadgets and things you like to buy, but you are not quite sure if you really want or even need them; Also a handy list to give people hints when your birthday is coming up

 - Ideas for Friends & Parties — How about a Halloween Party this year or visiting Sue and Michael for a weekend someday?